Some tips about setting up Zigbee or Z-wave mesh networks.

 Use a USB extension cable

 Computers can spew out a lot of radio interference, especially if you’re using a single-board computer like a Raspberry Pi or ODROID that has a cheap plastic case that is effectively unshielded.
 A 15 foot USB extension cable will make a lot of signal issues with your Zigbee or Z-Wave mesh disappear, with the added bonus that you can put the dongle in a location that’s not convenient to put a computer.
 I’ve got my servers racked in my basement, but the dongles are on the basement ceiling directly under powered Zwave and Zigbee switches so my meshes are very strong.
+Keep the dongles away from your 2.4GHz WIFI access points if possible to minimize interference.

 Add your powered devices first

 Zigbee and Z-Wave both are mesh networks.
 If you’re doing a new setup, start with your powered devices since they can act as routers.
-Start with the ones closest to your coordinator, then work your way outward.
+Start by adding the ones closest to your coordinator, then work your way outward.
 This way, when you start adding your battery devices the mesh will already have routers in place and the battery devices won’t all try to connect directly to the coordinator.

 Add devices where you’re going to use them, not while next to your coordinator